pwikapanel/sync/README.md

 ---
 ### 5. Check Out the Dev Branch

-Commit any changes, then check out the dev branch:
+Commit any changes, then check out the beta branch:
 ```
 git status
-git commit -m "last commit before going back to dev" -a
+git commit -m "last commit before going back to beta" -a
 ```
-Commit any changes, then check out the dev branch:
+Commit any changes, then check out the beta branch:
 ```
-git checkout dev
+git checkout beta
 git merge master --no-ff -m "starting new version"
 git push -u
 ```